I am homeless or threatened with homelessness what can I do?

 You will be asked about your housing situation, the reason for your homelessness, what your housing needs are, and any support needs that you or anyone in your household might have.

-You should expect the interview to last 1.5-2 hours.
+You should expect the interview to last between 1 and 1.5 hours.

 We will assess your housing and support needs and agree with you what actions you must take, and the Council will take to prevent or relieve your homelessness.